felicitia/FrUITeR/index.md

 5. Similar to step 4, go to `utility_evaluator_example.ipynb` and run it by clicking the 'Run' button.
 It will output `craftdroid_utility.csv` in the `output/` folder located in the home page.
 You can compare your output with our example [craftdroid_utility.csv](https://github.com/felicitia/TestAnalyzer/blob/master/output/craftdroid_utility.csv) to check the correctness.

-**If your `craftdroid_utility.csv` and `craftdroid_utility.csv` look the same as ours, congratulations!
+**If your `craftdroid_fidelity.csv` and `craftdroid_utility.csv` look the same as ours, congratulations!
 You have successfully run FrUITeR's Fidelity Evaluator and Utility Evaluator!
-You can now proceed to fully reproduce the results of the all the test reuse cases from the 20 subject apps following the instructions below.**
+You can now proceed to fully reproduce the results of all the test reuse cases from the 20 subject apps following the instructions below.**

 # Fully Reproduce and Reuse